 Wedged between the dramatic snow-capped mountains of the Cordillera Blanca and the dry, dark Cordillera Negra range, the wide valley is split by the powerful Santa River.
 It is fringed by a group of picturesque little villages and towns that serve as starting points for hiking expeditions into the Andes.
 Situated among them is the town of Huaraz, a tourist hub and the primary base for exploring the area, which is surrounded by peaks of over 16,500 feet (5,000m).
 Towering above them all is Peru's highest mountain, HuascarÃ¡n.

 The valley gave rise to the ancient ChavÃn civilisation and the spectacular 1,500 year old ruins of the ChavÃn de HuÃ¡ntar temple can be visited just hours away from Huaraz, stunningly set among the majestic peaks of the Cordillera Blanca.
-The region also offers hot springs at Monterrey, immense glacial lakes like Lago ParÃ³n and spectacular lookout points from the narrow and twisting roads leading into the valley.
+The remains of the ancient, UNESCO-listed adobe city of Chan Chan is also in the region.
+Huaraz also offers hot springs at Monterrey, immense glacial lakes like Lago ParÃ³n and spectacular lookout points from the narrow and twisting roads leading into the valley.

 A vibrant and exciting city, it is one of South America's biggest tourist destinations with a thriving traditional culture, ancient ruins, archaeological treasures, and magnificent colonial architecture.
 Chief among its attractions are the Inca Trail (culminating at the magnificent hidden city of Machu Picchu), the villages and archaeological ruins in the nearby Sacred Valley, and the Inca fortress of SacsayhuamÃ¡n overlooking the imperial city.